Current Team Members

 - Green-Eyed Monster: Drakkon's fatal flaw and main motivation: looking into the Green Chaos Crystal, he saw all the other Tommy Olivers who led much happier lives than he did.

-- Hate Sink: Every one of his actions seem to fall into one of two categories: further pissing off the people who already hate him or killing the few people that actually like him.
+- Hate Sink: Appropriately applied since hes an evil inversion of the franchises most beloved character.
+Every one of his actions seem to fall into one of two categories: further pissing off the people who already hate him or killing the few people that actually like him.
 His actions include killing the most beloved character of the franchise, who is a better version of himself at least TWICE, brainwashing one of the other most beloved member of the franchise into being his best killer (and possibly into a romantic relationship), capturing or killing many other characters across the Power Rangers franchise, and then destroying all of reality and rewriting it into a word where he's the opposite of this trope.
 Even then, people begin to catch on that something isn't right.
 What makes this all worse is that this isn't a Tommy who never broke free of Rita's brainwashing, this is a Tommy who broke free and then CHOSE of his own free will to become a sadistic, murderous, treacherous, self serving despot.

 - Hannibal Lecture: Tries to give this to Billy when the latter discovers he's being held prisoner by Promethea.
 It doesn't work.